AI Agents

 Do AI agents replace workflow automation?

-No. Fixed automation still works well for clean, predictable flows.
-Agents matter when the process needs interpretation and adaptation.
+No. Fixed automation still works well for clean, predictable paths.

 When should a team stay with simple automation?